bsc-pm/dlb/README.md

 ## Basic usage

-Choose bewteen linking or preloading the binary with the DLB shared library `libdlb.so` and configure DLB using the environment variable `DLB_ARGS`.
+Choose between linking or preloading the binary with the DLB shared library `libdlb.so` and configure DLB using the environment variable `DLB_ARGS`.

 1. **Example 1:** Share CPUs between MPI processes